What is the IEA Accreditation Program?

 IEA Accredited With Honor (AH)

-Accredited With Honor is a life-time recognition awarded to honor IEA Founders and certain others who were determined to have contributed significantly to the IEA and the Enneagram community in remarkable or extraordinary ways with new knowledge or influential theories.
+Accredited With Honor is a life-time recognition honoring IEA Founders and certain others who contributed significantly to the formation and development of the IEA and to the Enneagram community in remarkable or extraordinary ways with new knowledge or influential theories.
 This level of recognition is no longer awarded.